 So, this email isn't terrible, but it's not great.
 They give me no reason why I should hire them.
 Instead, they name drop a bunch of gear (and spell Neumann incorrectly) and name drop their fancy college and degree, both of which I care nothing about.
 I'm a bit perplexed by this statement - "I haven't recorded a ton on my own, but I am interested in learning more about the process."
 What in God's name did you (or your parents) just pay $40,000 per year for?
 You're telling me you have a 4-year-degree from a well known "recording school" and you "haven't recorded a ton on your own" and you're "interested in learning more about the process?"
 This reads like a first year student, not someone with a degree.
 It's also baffling to me that, after $160,000 of schooling, the college never taught you how to apply for an internship.
 Seriously, the Recording Lounge Podcast is totally free and I'm teaching it to you now.
 It's not that hard!

 LESSON #5 - NOBODY CARES ABOUT YOUR "RECORDING DEGREE," THEY CARE ABOUT YOUR SKILLS.
-In fact, I'm actually less likely to hire someone that went to school for recording, because I think it's a completely ridiculous degree.
+In fact, I'm potentially less likely to hire someone that went to school for recording, at least based on my experience.
 I share my opinions on this at the end of the article in the "post script" section.

 Email #6 - AT LAST!
 THE PERFECT EMAIL!

 This is quite possibly the best internship proposal email I've ever received.
 In fact, I hired this guy as an intern for a year.
 There's basically nothing wrong with it!
-No grammatical errors, no missing parts, no "I JUST WANT TO LEARN" statements, and no ridiculous rambling or nonsense.
+No grammatical errors, no missing parts, no "I JUST WANT TO LEARN" statements, no begging or desperation, and no ridiculous rambling or nonsense.
+I know it seems simple, but it has all the elements that I'm looking for.
 Let's go over what makes a good email.

 HOW TO ASK FOR STUDIO INTERNSHIPS CORRECTLY: